On Recursive Edit Distance Kernels with Application to Time Series Classification: Constructing positive definite kernels from elastic distance

-Although the number of paths that are summed up exponentially increases with the lengths $|A|$ and $|B|$ of the time series that are evaluated, the recursive computation of $STWK(A,B)$ leads to a quadratic computational cost t$O(|A| \cdot |B|)$, e.g. $O(N^2)$ if $N$ is the average length of the time series that are considered.
+Although the number of paths that are summed up exponentially increases with the lengths $|A|$ and $|B|$ of the time series that are evaluated, the recursive computation of any RAfP function and therefore of $\mathcal{K}(A,B)$ lead to a quadratic computational cost $O(|A||B|)$, e.g. $O(N^2)$ if $N$ is the average length of the time series that are considered.
 This quadratic complexity can be reduced to a linear complexity by limiting the number of alignment paths to consider in the recursion.
 This can be achieved when using a search corridor \cite{TWED:Sakoe71} as far as the kernel remains symmetric, which is the case when processing time series of equal lengths and restraining the search space using, for instance, a fixed size corridor symmetrically displayed around the diagonal as shown in Fig. \ref{fig:DTW_Corridor}.
+Note that any kind of corridor can be specified using the indicator functions $h_d$, $h_s$ and $h_i$.